zhangjrgary/MAFS-5140/README.md

 The purpose of this project is to cmparative market prices analysis in R, backtest strategies and place trades.

+Predicts next-day closing price and executes trade at next-day price.

 This repo is to be used only for learning purposes of how to handle data and trading strategies, not suitable for trading.

 ## Inspiration